risingwavelabs/risingwave-docs/docs/guides/sink-to-pulsar.md

 [Apache Pulsar](https://pulsar.apache.org) is an open-source distributed pub-sub messaging system and event streaming platform that is scalable and designed to support geo-replication.

-:::note Beta feature
+:::info Public Preview
-The Pulsar sink connector in RisingWave is currently in Beta.
-Please contact us if you encounter any issues or have feedback.
+This feature is in the public preview stage, meaning it's nearing the final product but is not yet fully stable.
+If you encounter any issues or have feedback, please contact us through our [Slack channel](https://www.risingwave.com/slack).
+Your input is valuable in helping us improve the feature.
+For more information, see our [Public preview feature list](/product-lifecycle/#features-in-the-public-preview-stage).
 :::

 ## Prerequisites